The Order Desk Glossary: Terms & Phrases Explained

 • Custom Settings - The section of the Store Settings where special settings code provided by Order Desk support can be added.

-• Inventory Sync - The importing inventory records from a shopping cart into Order Desk's inventory page and/or the process of overwriting stock counts in one system with the stock counts in Order Desk.
+• Inventory Sync - The importing and updating of inventory records in Order Desk's inventory page and/or the process of overwriting stock counts in one system with the stock counts in Order Desk.

 • Sync Order Details - The process of syncing updated inventory item information (print details, variations, etc.) into existing orders.